• Skip to primary navigation

 Prevent your screen from going dark

-This Barley Pea Pesto Salad with Grana Padano and Prosciutto is always a crowd-pleaser – It's ready in a blink and makes such an impressive dish to share!
+This barley salad with prosciutto and cheese is always a crowd-pleaser – It's ready in a blink and makes such an impressive meal to share!

 Course: Salad